gatherhub-labs/website/README.md

-# Frontend for the gatherhub project
+# website for the gatherhub project

 This project is made with React + TypeScript + Vite + TailwindCSS.